WannaCry. Reveton. CryptoLocker. Fusob. CryptoWall. And more: BadRabbit, DarkSide, SamSam, etc.

 The growth of ransomware attacks is exponential.
 In 2019, a company fell victim to ransomware files once every 14 seconds; in 2021, every 11.
 By 2031, Cybersecurity Ventures forecasts one company every second.

 Economic loss due to ransomware is steadily increasing.
 In the most extreme cases, companies can pay as much as $40 million to get their data back.
 According to cybersecurity agency Panda Security, the average ransom paid by ransomware victims has increased by 82 percent since 2020 to $570,000.
-That number, however, does not take into account the downtime damage that ransomware causes, estimated by Gartner at $5,600 per minute.
-As per Coveware's report, the average downtime is 12 days.
+Also, as per Coveware's report, the average downtime is 12 days.

 Now that you understand what ransomware is and the damage it can cause, let's take a detailed look at the types of ransomware attacks that exist today.